synccomputingcode/client_tools/README.md

 # Sync Computing Client Tools

-This repo contains Sync Computing tools used to feed into our product.
+This repo contains Sync Computing tools used to feed the required information into the Sync Autotuner for Apache Spark.

 ## Step 1: Retrieve and paste your cluster info (get_cluster_config.sh)